-Nowadays, design and development are more intertwined and more designers find themselves stuck in an awkward position.
-In this article, I share with you a few easy tricks that I’ve picked up over the years, which helped me to become a successful designer and developer.
+Nowadays, design and development are more tightly intertwined and designers find themselves stuck in an awkward position.
+In this article, I’ll share a few tricks that I’ve picked up over the years, which helped me to become a successful designer and developer.

-While I was a student at design school, I was pleased to see more and more assignments were code oriented.
-In this day and age, without a solid understanding of the concepts of coding, your not a designer, you’re an illustrator.
-This doesn’t mean you need to be writing production worthy code, but you should at least know about it.
-Knowing about code empowers you to make smarter decisions about your design.
+While I was a student at design school, I was pleased to see more and more assignments were code-oriented.
+In this day and age, without a solid understanding of the concepts of coding, you’re not a designer, you’re an illustrator.
+This doesn’t mean you need to be writing production-worthy code, but you should at least know the basics—it empowers you to make smarter decisions about your design.

-Bootstrap is built for any size project, big or small and is developed and used by the team on Twitter.
+Bootstrap is built for any size project, big or small, and is developed and used by the team at Twitter.

 Foundation & Skeleton:

-A lot like bootstrap, they provide easy integration for responsive, pre-designed and pre-built components for your sites.
+A lot like Bootstrap, these frameworks provide easy integration for responsive, pre-designed and pre-built components for your sites.
 They handle all the messy stuff such as media queries and flexibility and the latest versions even tend to include type classes!
 Making your whole site production-worthy through pre-built classes!

-It’s really a personal choice with which Framework is the greater.
+It’s really a personal choice with which Framework is the better.
 They all proved their own unique styling and each is built with different aspects in mind.

-If you’re new to coding and really struggle with CSS and responsive design, then I strongly recommend learning a framework!
-However, you should still learn CSS!
+If you’re new to coding and really struggle with CSS and responsive design, then I strongly recommend learning a framework.

 I learned Jade a few months ago and haven’t looked back.
-A Pre-Compiled code is the future of Front-end Development and Jade and SASS are the leaders of the pack!
+Pre-Compiled code is the future of Front-end development and Jade and SASS are the leaders of the pack!

 Basically, Jade is a shorthand alternative for HTML.
-Jade is an elegant templating language focused on enabling quick HTML coding.
-No more XML situps and percent prefixes for tags.
+It’s an elegant templating language focused on enabling quick HTML coding.
+No more XML setups and percent prefixes for tags.
 It is HTML templating how it should be.

-Because jade is preprocessed, you can set variables and manipulate content and classes very easily.
+Because Jade is preprocessed, you can set variables and manipulate content and classes very easily.
 Instead of using annoying tags, Jade groups its content via nesting rules which make a very readable code!
-Any parameters of the component can be put in parentheses next to the tag, like such.
+Any parameters of the component can be put in parentheses next to the tag, like this:

 When targeting an element’s child, instead of retargeting the parent, you can nest the child under its parent.
 This results in a tidier and more readable code.
 SASS also supports variables and mixins which are great!